Would you be interested to get FREE answer key for Carbon Cycle Gizmo questions?

 NOTE: All answers are checked twice before publishing them to you.
 So, please share if it helps you.

-Vocabulary: atmosphere, biomass, biosphere, carbon reservoir, carbon sink, fossil fuel, geosphere, greenhouse gas, hydrosphere, lithosphere, photosynthesis
+Vocabulary: atmosphere, biomass, biosphere, carbon reservoir, carbon sink, fossil fuel, geosphere, greenhouse gas, hydrosphere, lithosphere, photosynthesis.

-Prior Knowledge Questions & Answers (Do these BEFORE using the Gizmo)
+Carbon Cycle Prior Knowledge Questions & Answers (Do these BEFORE using the Gizmo)

 In the process of photosynthesis, plants intake… (Note: we are skipping the intro part so that we can directly jump into Q&A section)